Evil Dead Rise: Pre-production

-In October 2019, Raimi announced at New York Comic Con that a new film was in development.
+In October 2019, Raimi announced at New York Comic Con that a new Evil Dead film was in development.
 Robert G. Tapert was set to produce, while Raimi and Campbell served as executive producers only, all under their Ghost House Pictures banner.
-In June 2020, Campbell revealed that Lee Cronin was handpicked by Raimi to write and direct the film, then titled Evil Dead Now.
+In June 2020, Campbell revealed that Lee Cronin was handpicked by Raimi to write and direct the film, then titled Evil Dead Now, after Cronin previously collaborated with Raimi on the horror streaming series 50 States of Fright.
 In May 2021, New Line Cinema (who distributed the first film) had picked up the film, with it scheduled to be released on HBO Max and retitled Evil Dead Rise.

 Casting

-In May 2021, it was reported that Alyssa Sutherland and Lily Sullivan had been cast in the lead roles.
+In May 2021, it was reported that Australian actresses Alyssa Sutherland and Lily Sullivan had been cast in the lead roles.
 In June 2021, Gabrielle Echols, Morgan Davies, and Nell Fisher were added to the cast.
 In July 2021, Mia Challis was reported to have joined the cast.